 In search of real place of worship, I ventured into the Shah Cheragh shrine.
 This is one of the most sacred places in the country –in the whole Shia world, for that matters.
 But the level of security at the entrance caught me by surprise.
 After searching if I had something hidden in my clothes, and going through my bag, the lady at security asked me to turn on my phone and camera.
 She told me to sit down and wait.
 While waiting I understood it, they ask to turn electronics on to check if they work normally, instead of being a remote control for a bomb.
 Iranians are as afraid of terrorism as the west is.
 I was trying to grasp this when a gentleman with a British accent approached me.
 He was designated to be my guide.
 Tourist are only allowed in the shrine with a chaperone.
 Now this is a real religious site!
 I couldn’t walk freely, nor take all the photos I wanted, but it was Friday and I got to see real Muslims in a holy site.
 That’s why I travel, to experience different cultures.
 So I was happy.

-The rest of my stay was spent checking other recommended sights: the Vakil bazaar, the Karim Khan citadel, the Naranjestan Qavam mansion and garden, the Tomb of Hafez, and the Quran gate.
+The rest of my stay was spent checking other great sight of Shiraz: the Vakil bazaar, the Karim Khan citadel, the Naranjestan Qavam mansion and garden, the Tomb of Hafez, and the Quran gate.
 And drinking tea with strangers that became friends.

-I still had another much-anticipated highlight waiting for me: Persepolis.
+I still had another much-anticipated highlight waiting for me, one of Iran bucket list places: Persepolis.
 The capital of the Achaemenid Empire was not one of the big Persian cities.
 It was built for ceremonial purposes and to celebrate Nowruz, the Persian New Year, held at the spring equinox.
 That’s why the main decoration theme is a lion attacking a bull –the symbol of spring triumphs over the symbol of winter.
 Its earliest remains date back to 515 BC –that’s over 2500 years ago!
 Not only these structures have endured the passing of time, they’re also the survivors of the destruction Alexander the Great brought with him as he conquered it.
 When you read the information on-site you notice that he is mentioned only as Alexander.
 I can easily understand why.

 This ancient city was 63 km from my hosts’ place.
 I wanted to go independently, and there is no public transportation to reach it, so I took a Snapp.
 I told you how cheap it is, but here’s proof: it was only 31 toman, that’s 2.05€ at my exchange rate, for 63 km!